Assanatou-Bah/Aries-Sales-Data-Analysis/README.md

-# Aries Sales Data
+# 📊 Aries Sales Dashboard Analysis

 Welcome to my Sales Dashboard Project!

-This project was created as part of the DSN Ladies in AI Mentorship Program, where I worked on analyzing sales data to provide actionable insights for a marketing organization called Aries Management.
+This project focuses on analyzing sales data for a marketing organization, **Aries**, to uncover trends, identify sales gaps, and support better decision-making through a dynamic and interactive dashboard.

-## Project Overview
+## 📌 Project Overview

-### What Business Problems Was I Solving?
+The dashboard was developed to provide Aries Management with insights into their sales performance across regions, distributors, and product categories.
+The goal was to answer key business questions and offer a clear visual tool to support strategic planning and resource allocation.

-The goal of this dashboard was to help Aries Management answer critical business questions like:
+## 📄 Description

-1. Which regions, products, and distributors are performing the best?
+### 💼 Business Questions Addressed

-2. Where are the sales gaps, and what areas need immediate attention?
+- Which regions, products, and distributors are performing best?

-3. How are weekly sales trends changing over time?
+- Where are the sales gaps, and which areas need immediate attention?

-4. What insights can help the team allocate resources more effectively?
+- How are weekly sales trends evolving over time?

-This dashboard aimed to make sense of the data, highlight trends, and provide clarity for better business decisions.
+- What insights can guide better resource allocation and marketing efforts?

-## How I Designed the Dashboard
+### 🧠 Dashboard Development Process

-Designing this dashboard involved a few key steps:
+**1. Data Preparation**

-**1. Data Preparation:**
+- Cleaned and standardized raw data in Microsoft Excel
-Cleaned and standardized the dataset, fixing issues like inconsistent entries in the distributors column
+- Resolved inconsistencies, especially within the distributor column

-Created a Date Table to support weekly comparisons and trends.
+- Created a **Date Table** to support time-based analysis and weekly trend tracking

-**2. Focus on Insights:**
+**2. Insight Generation**
-Highlighted metrics like Total Weekly Sales, Week-over-Week growth, and top-performing regions, products, and distributors.
+- Highlighted KPIs such as Total Weekly Sales, Week-over-Week Growth, and Top Regions, Products, and Distributors

-**3. Clear Visualizations:**
+- Focused on metrics that help evaluate both performance and growth opportunities

-Used bar charts, line charts, and KPI cards to present insights in a way that’s easy to understand.
+**3. Visual Design**

-**4. Interactivity:**
+- Built an intuitive layout using KPI cards, bar charts, and line graphs
-Added slicers and filters for users to explore data by region, product, and time period.
+- Added interactive filters (slicers) for region, product, and time selection to enable deeper exploration by end-users

-## What Were the Results?
+---

-The final dashboard provided answers to key questions, such as:
+## ✅ Key Results

-**Total Weekly Sales:** Weekly trends showed that Week 5 had the highest sales at $1.31B.
+- **Top Region:** Bauchi with $82.27M in sales

-**Top Region:** Bauchi was the best-performing region with $82.27M in sales.
+- **Top Products:** Chicken 100 Cubes and Maggi Mixpy, each generating $263.11M

-**Top Products:** Chicken 100 Cubes and Maggi Mixpy were the best-sellers, each generating $263.11M.
+- **Top Distributor:** Rufai Muhammed, with $82.27M in total sales

-**Top Distributor:** Rufai Muhammed led with sales of $82.27M.
+- **Highest Sales Week:** Week 5 with $1.31B

-**Trends:** The Week-over-Week growth metric highlighted key periods of improvement and decline.
+- **Sales Trends:** Week-over-week growth visuals highlighted periods of decline and improvement, guiding timely decisions

-This dashboard made it easy for Aries Management to identify strengths, weaknesses, and opportunities in their sales strategy.
+This dashboard enabled Aries Management to easily spot patterns, identify underperforming areas, and opportunities in their sales strategy.

 ![image-alt](https://github.com/Assanatou-Bah/Aries-Sales-Data-Analysis/blob/main/Sales%20Overview.png?raw=true)

 ## Tools Used
-**Power BI:** For creating the dashboard and visualizations.
+**Microsoft Excel:** For initial data cleaning and preparation.

-**Excel:** For initial data cleaning and preparation.
+**Power BI:** For building interactive dashboard and visualizations.